BenFuchs/DND_app/Readme.md

 - [X] Add "incorrect login details" message in login

 26/11/24:
-- [ ] When clicking on the chat button in the navbar, and then clicking on inventory/traits button, the ID for the sheet gets messed up for some reason?
+- [X] When clicking on the chat button in the navbar, and then clicking on inventory/traits button, the ID for the sheet gets messed up for some reason
-    Error when this happens is:
-    Error: Field 'id' expected a number but got 'NaN'.
 - [WIP] chatRoom component is being generated inside of the room creation/selection component, needs to navigate to it
 - [X] fix the ws route for the individual chat rooms
 - [ ] add an option to delete rooms only if you have the password to them